 Every website on the internet is hosted on a server, and most of the world’s servers are powered by fossil fuels.

-Because if the internet was a country it would be the world’s fourth biggest polluter.
+In fact, if the internet was a country it would be the world’s fourth largest polluter1.

 We need to do better.

-Recently we went to a trivia night and one of the questions was ‘What has a bigger carbon footprint: sending 100 emails or driving 1km in a car?’
+In late 2022 we went to a trivia night and one of the questions was “What has a bigger carbon footprint: sending 100 emails or driving 1km in a car?”

 Well, we were wrong.

-Before we knew it we’d delved deeper into the world of digital landfill, and like a Choose Your Own Adventure book we had two options:
+Before we knew it we’d delved deep into the world of digital landfill, and like a Choose Your Own Adventure book we had two options:

 1. Turn back